schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 \[Image 4.22.1: The "if" and "if...else" blocks\]

+You will find the "if" and "if...else" blocks in the Control block group.

 These two control blocks can evaluate a given condition and execute some nested instructions, depending on whether this condition is true or not.
-Blocks suitable to be used as conditions can be found in the \(green\) "Operators" family of blocks:
+Blocks suitable to be used as conditions can be found in the \(green\) "Operators" group of blocks:

 ![](/assets/Img.4.22.2.jpg)

 \[Image 4.22.2: Operators like these can compare values and be used as conditions\]

-We notice that such blocks have angular sides that make them fit in the condition spot, after the "if" word:
+Notice that such blocks have angular sides that make them fit in the condition spot, after the "if" word:

 ![](/assets/Img.4.22.3.jpg)